 |Contractor general liability insurance||Mandatory|

 |Builder’s risk||Highly recommended|

 Here is a breakdown of each type of insurance.

 Like workers’ compensation insurance, most states require contractors to take out liability insurance.
 Even in states that don’t, it’s a wise precaution, as it protects your business from expenses you could incur if a non-employee is injured on your site or property.

 General liability insurance covers medical bills and may also cover damages, such as loss of income or damage to property, including structural damage.
 In the extreme case where an accident causes a death, compensation to the surviving immediate family is covered.

-It also protects you in cases of lawsuits over the accident.
+It also protects you from any lawsuits resulting from the accident.
 Sometimes, this insurance covers lawsuits for injuries the plaintiff claims were caused by poor workmanship or negligence by you or your employees.
-However, not all general liability insurances cover this.
+However, not all types of general liability insurance cover this.
 If your policy does not, you may want to consider professional liability insurance as well.

 Like general liability insurance, contractor professional liability insurance protects you against lawsuits and covers damage and injuries.
-However, this insurance specifically covers problems that happen because of an error made by you, an employee or a third party you hire.
-For example, if you are putting up a sign for a gas station and, three weeks later, it comes apart in a windstorm because it was not bolted together properly, this insurance will cover the repairs for it and the damage the sign caused to property or people when it went flying off.
+However, this type of insurance specifically covers errors made by you, an employee or a third party you hire.
+For example, if you are installing a sign at a gas station and three weeks later it detaches in a windstorm because it was not affixed properly, this type of insurance will cover the cost of repairing fit and any damage it caused to property or people when it flew off.

 These policies also cover pollution liability – such as if a miscalculation causes hazardous materials to drain into a river – and economic loss associated with the repair, such as a restaurant closing because of leaks in an improperly installed roof.

-This insurance can be purchased on an annual basis or by project.
+Tip: You can purchase professional liability insurance on an annual basis or per project.